ormorni/tau_split/README.md

 The Tau-Splitting algorithm is an algorithm for the simulation of chemical reaction networks.

+The code is implemented using the Rust programming language, which can be installed from the [official website](https://rust-lang.org/).
-The code can be installed with `cargo install tausplit`.
+After Rust is installed, the Tau-Split algorithm can be installed by typing `cargo install tausplit` in the command line.
-Afterwards, it can be used with
+Afterwards, it can be used from the command line using

 ```bash
 tausplit {time} {input_file}
 ```
-to simulate the chemical reaction network specified in the input file, and output a TSV containing the initial and final states of the system.
+to simulate the chemical reaction network specified in the input file for the specified time period, and output a TSV containing the initial and final states of the system.

 ## Options